-PEER is a partnership of eight of the largest European environmental centres founded in 2001 with the aim of combining forces to follow a joint strategy in environmental sciences and to enhance research on ecological sustainability.
-This co-operation was confirmed by a Framework Agreement signed on 25 June 2002 in Roskilde, and renewed in 2007 and 2012.
+PEER is a partnership of eight of the largest European environmental centres.
+The partnership was founded in 2001.
+Our aim is to combine forces with a joint strategy in environmental sciences and to enhance research on ecological sustainability.

 To be a world leader in integrating knowledge and expertise for sustainable development.

 - to build a strategic partnership of major European public environmental research centres;